Bhaktivinoda Thakur: Major works

-He edited and published over 100 books on Vaishnavism, including major theological treatises such as Krishna-samhita (1880), Chaitanya-sikshamrita (1886), Jaiva-dharma (1893), Tattva-sutra (1893), Tattva-viveka (1893), and Hari-nama-cintamani (1900).
-Between 1881 and 1909, Kedarnath also published a monthly journal in Bengali entitled Sajjana-toshani ("The source of pleasure for devotees"), which he used as the prime means for propagating Chaitanya's teachings among the bhadralok.
-In 1886, in recognition of his theological, philosophical and literary contributions, the local Gaudiya Vaishnava community conferred upon Kedarnath Datta the honorific title of Bhaktivinoda.
+Between 1881 and 1909, Kedarnath published the Bengali journal Sajjana-toshani ("The source of pleasure for devotees"), which he used to propagate Chaitanya's teachings among the bhadralok.
+In 1886, in recognition of his theological, philosophical and literary contributions, the Gaudiya Vaishnava community conferred upon him the honorific title of Bhaktivinoda.

 In 1896 another publication of Bhaktivinoda's, a book in English entitled Srimad-Gaurangalila-Smaranamangala, or Chaitanya Mahaprabhu, His life and Precepts, was sent to several academics and libraries in Canada, Britain and Australia.